clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 {% include CrimeScore_ComArea_Scatter.html %}

-The point of view on this figure allows to well visualized the fact that there is a general trend in which the `CrimeScores` varie linearly by `CommunityArea`.
+This figure allows a good visualization of the fact that there is a general trend in which the `CrimeScores` varie linearly by `CommunityArea`.

 ### Correlation

-The **corr** function gives the pearson coefficient between the `CrimeScores` and the `Community Areas`.
+The **corr** function gives the Pearson Coefficient between the `CrimeScores` and the `Community Areas`.

 {% include Corr_crime.html %}

-### Conclusion :
-**The CrimeScore really is related to the place.**
+**The CrimeScore appears to be very related to the place.**

 **DIRE QUELQUE CHOSE D'UN PEU CRIMINO ??**